gopine/diary/2022/September/September 30 (Fri).md

 "Worked on improving the security of our API endpoints by implementing input validation.

 Security is becoming more and more important."

+"Added input validation middleware to our API endpoints."